Enhancing Roadway Safety and Walkability in Pavilion

 Moving forward, additional opportunities exist for community planning and interventions that increase safe and accessible physical activity to establish a community environment that supports the health and wellness of residents and the economic development of the area.
 One example includes the exploration of Complete Streets as a framework for community planning to develop and implement systems and environmental changes for safe, equitable, and accessible activity-friendly routes to everyday destinations within the community.
 A Complete Street is a roadway that is planned and designed to consider the safe, convenient access and mobility of all roadway users of all ages and abilities.
 Sidewalks, lane striping, bicycle lanes, paved shoulders, signage, crosswalks, pedestrian control signals, curb cuts, and traffic calming messages are all examples of Complete Streets design features.
 Complete Streets can bolster economic growth, improve safety, enhance well-being, and provide equity.

-“The mobile speed trailer helps to support the moderation of traffic conditions to improve the safety of operations for all roadway users with a particular emphasis on areas near the schools.
+“The mobile speed trailer helps to support the moderation of traffic conditions to improve the safety of operations for all roadway users with a particular emphasis on areas near schools.
 The mobile speed trailer has noticeably reduced speeders in front of the school.
-While school is not in session, the unit is being used near the fire hall and the little league fields to increase awareness.
+While school is not in session, the unit is being used near the fire hall and the Little League fields to increase awareness.
 It has been a blessing to have the speed trailer added to our community.”
-Deputy Jeremy McClellan, Genesee County Sheriff’s Office, and School Resource officer Pavilion CSD.
+Deputy Jeremy McClellan, Genesee County Sheriff’s Office, and School Resource Officer Pavilion CSD.